Finsler manifold: Randers manifolds

 defines a Randers metric, and $(M, F)$ is a Randers manifold.
-They are also called $(\alpha, \beta)$-Finsler manifolds.
 They are not reversible when $\beta \neq 0$.
 Unit balls of a Randers manifold are off-center ellipsoids.

 Zermelo's navigation problem asks for the fastest path for a boat to go from point A to B on a flat ocean, when there is an ocean current velocity field.
 If the velocity field is smaller than the boat's maximum speed, then the geometry of the problem is a Randers manifold.